badoualy/kotlogram/README.md

 compile 'com.github.badoualy:kotlogram:0.0.4'
 ```

+### Be warned
+Telegram has yet to update the documentation (currently stopped at layer 18, using layer 45), but I **will not document all the feature myself**.
+So please, restrain from opening ticket to ask "How can I send a sticker", "How can I create a group".
+You can either try to look at the old documentation or the source of official applications and figure it out yourself, I won't be doing Telegram's job nor yours.
+Kotlogram is just here to provide a binding of the API, not a documentation.

+However, I will supply a simple example on how to use the library itself to call rpc methods.

 #### Example
 You need to implement your own C class holding all the constants, it's not included in the repository since it contains confidential information such as my phone number, api id, ...